 The only employees excluded are those who have “the essence of casualness”.

 The decision involved a casual mine worker who had been employed regularly over a 20 month period, pursuant to a roster.
-He made a claim for unpaid annual leave, despite the fact he had agreed to an offer of casual employment and received a casual loading.
+Some years later, he made a claim to be paid for annual leave on termination, despite the fact he had agreed to an offer of casual employment and received a casual loading.

 The Court observed that the key indicators of casualness are irregularity, uncertainty, unpredictability, intermittency and discontinuity in the pattern of work of the employee.